 Our undergraduate degree program, International and Public Affairs, equips students with the knowledge and skills necessary to be engaged global citizens.
 This concentration offers three tracks: Development, Policy & Governance, and Security.
 The concentration is committed to engaging students in the classroom, enabling research opportunities with faculty and in the field, and supporting experiential work opportunities.

-The International and Public Affairs concentration comprises 11 courses, including a common core of classes featuring a themed gateway lecture course, junior seminars, senior thesis or capstone seminars, and a qualitative and quantitative methodology course.
-For the many students interested in language, students can choose to pursue language study as an alternative to one of the two required methodology courses.
+The International and Public Affairs concentration comprises 11 courses, including a common core of classes featuring a themed gateway lecture course, junior seminars, senior thesis or capstone seminars, a track foundational course plus five electives, and a qualitative and quantitative methodology course.
+Students can choose to pursue language instruction as an alternative to one of the two required methodology courses.

 Get news just for students from Watson Institute for International and Public Affairs in your inbox.